wilya7/nextcloud-cert-renewal/README.md

 3.  **Restart the SSH service** on the DMZ server: `sudo systemctl restart sshd`

+4.  **(Optional) Add a Local Firewall** For even more security, you can use a local firewall on the DMZ server.
+    a.
+On the DMZ server, install ufw:
+    ```bash
+    sudo apt update && sudo apt install ufw
+    ```
+    b.
+Add rules to allow web traffic and SSH only from IPFire:
+    ```bash
+    # Allow web traffic from anywhere
+    sudo ufw allow http
+    sudo ufw allow https
+    # Allow SSH only from your IPFire router's ORANGE IP
+    sudo ufw allow from 192.168.1.1 to any port 22
+    ```
+    c.
+Enable the firewall:
+    ```bash
+    sudo ufw enable
+    ```
 ### Part 3: Install the Script on IPFire

 1. Place the `cert_renewal_handler.sh` script in `/usr/local/sbin/` on the **IPFire router**.